jhan15/hand_gesture_detection/README.md

-# gesture_detecion
+# gesture_vol_control
-It's a project to detect different gestures using Google's [mediapipe API](https://github.com/google/mediapipe).
+It's a project to control the volume using different gestures.
+Gesture detection using Google's [mediapipe API](https://github.com/google/mediapipe).

 ## Requirements